-- Recycling; - Spare materials are to be offered to local schools to be used in education for training purposes; - Use of 'green' materials; - During designing of Test Projects and liaising with the current Workshop Manager, the uses of "green" materials are to be considered.
+- Recycling; - Spare materials are to be offered to local schools to be used in education for training purposes; - Use of "green" materials; - During designing of Test Projects and liaising with the current Workshop Manager, the uses of "green" materials are to be considered.
 Materials that meet the following requirements are to be used as far as possible: - Halogen free; - Recyclable; - Free from toxic substances. - Use of completed Test Projects after Competition; - Materials that can be reused, are to be offered to local schools to be used in education for training purpose.
-Materials that cannot be reused are to be sorted as per Host Country regulations or, if meeting higher requirements, WorldSkills regulations; - Experts and Competitors must take special consideration when designing and packing their tool box for the competition.
-They must ensure they only pack the minimum number of tools needed to complete the competition; - The industry partner designing the Test Project must carefully consider sustainability as a key issue; - All paperwork prepared at the previous competition must be electronically copied by the new Chief and Deputy Chief Expert.
+Materials that cannot be reused are to be sorted as per Host Country regulations or, if meeting higher requirements, WorldSkills regulations; - The Independent Test Project Designer must carefully consider sustainability as a key issue; - All paperwork prepared at the previous competition must be electronically copied by the new Chief and Deputy Chief Expert.